UltrathonOnline/MAIDS.U21-00.PROJECT_POOL/README.md

 Rebecka Svanberg, Carsten Niemann, Sisse Ostrowski, Rasmus Lykke Marvig, Preston Yui Sum Leung
 >@: Rigshospitalet, Copenhagen, Denmark

-The sudden emergence of a global pandemic with a new pathogen, SARS-CoV-2, created an instant need to understand the immunologic reactions arising in response to infection with this pathogen, as well as understanding the underlying patient-specific factors determining the circumstances within which these immune reactions occur.
+The sudden emergence of a global pandemic with a new pathogen, SARS-CoV-2, created an instant need to understand the immunologic reactions arising in response to infection with this pathogen,as well as understanding the underlying patient-specific factors determining the circumstances within which these immune reactions occur.
 As a result, the current dataset was created, combining whole genome sequencing with consecutive extensive characterization of patient immune cell composition and phenotypes together with in vitro functional assessment of stimulated whole blood immune responses.
 The current dataset provides a unique opportunity to unravel correlations between genotype and immune phenotype- and function in response to COVID-19, which could ultimately have significant clinical impact.
 ```
 [prev](#-u21-03) | [top](#top) | [next](#-u21-05)